voostindie/vincents-productivity-suite-for-alfred/README.md

         iawriter:
         omnifocus:
         contacts:
-        outlookcalendar:
+        groups:
+        calendar:
         alfred:
 ```

 In case you were wondering: yes, this is [YAML](http://yaml.org).

-This sets up a single *area of responsibility* with the iA Writer, OmniFocus, Contacts, Outlook Calendar and Alfred plugins enabled.
+This sets up a single *area of responsibility* with the iA Writer, OmniFocus, Contacts, Groups, Calendar and Alfred plugins enabled.
 These plugins all have default configurations, which is why you don't see anything here.

 Once the configuration file exists, use `vps area focus` command in the Terminal, or the `focus` keyword (or ⌃⌥⌘-F) in Alfred to focus on a specific area.